Annke Baby Monitor Review BM100

 - Smart alerts

 - Integration with Google Home or Alexa

 - Integration with your phone

-Third, the monitor does allow you to setup an alert for when the baby appears to wake up and make noise, but it false alarmed several times in the middle of the night.
+Third, the monitor does allow you to set up an alert for when the baby appears to wake up and make noise, but it triggers a false alarm several times in the middle of the night.